avinashsai/Cross-domain-sentiment-analysis/README.md

 ```
 Reviews will be stored in **Actualdata** Folder.

-To run the approach :
+To run the approach : pass training domain and testing domain as arguments

 ```
 cd Scripts
-python3 main.py
+python3 main.py books kitchen
 ```

-You will get results tested on all Machine Learning Classifiers
+You will get results tested on all Machine Learning Classifiers trained on Books and tested on kitchen